raynamharris/LTCC-BIO103/index.md

 - Explain how animal cells recognize invading microbes
 - Explain how vaccines to protect against infectious diseases

-## Learner Profiles

-- Genevieve is an aspiring science journalists and dreams of working for national geographic.
-She works as a part-time weding photographer
-- **Biochem/Statics**: Discuss an experiment to test if there are any significant genetic or environmental factors influencing the response between two populations.
-- **Health/Environmental**: Compare and contrast the immune response of stressed and non-stressed individuals with those of immune-deficient individuals.
-- **Evolution**: Discuss what might happen to the efficacy of a vaccine if the microbe mutates.

 ## Pre-Lesson Quiz

 Understanding how we develop immunity is critical to understanding how vaccines work.
 You may have learned about innate and adaptive immunity in previous classes or through the news.